 Banks rarely lend to an entity (especially a start-up company) based on the entities PayDex or Dun & Bradstreet scores.
-Almost always, a bank will require that loan to a start-up is personally guaranteed.
+Banks usually require that all borrowers personally guarantee their loans.
 In other words, the bank will secure the business line of credit with personal credit scores.
 Those looking to secure business funding can also benefit from authorized user tradelines.

 That is to say, in terms of unsecured business lines of credit, the higher your personal credit score (among other factors), the higher the chance a lender will lend to you.
 In fact, better personal credit scores may open access to better terms and rates (not just mere approvals).

 Therefore, there is an incentive to increase your personal credit score.
-And, authorized user tradelines can help you do just that.
+And, there are tradelines for sale that can help you do just that.